-Shares of Series A preferred stock, at the option of the holder, may be converted at any time into shares of common stock.
-The conversion rate shall be obtained by dividing the Series A preferred stock original issue price of \$6.70585 per share, as adjusted for the Reverse Stock Split, by the conversion price per share in effect at the time of conversion.
-The Series A conversion price is initially equal to the original issue price, but shall be adjusted on a broad-based weighted average basis in connection with certain dilutive events.
-The conversion price for the Series A preferred stock was \$6.70585 per share at June 30, 2016 and December 31, 2015 (as adjusted for the Reverse Stock Split).
-The Series A holder would also be entitled to receive additional shares of common stock for any unpaid Series A dividends (whether or not declared).
+Shares of Series A preferred stock, at the option of the holder, could have been converted at any time into shares of common stock.
+The conversion rate would have been obtained by dividing the Series A preferred stock original issue price of \$6.70585 per share, as adjusted for the Reverse Stock Split, by the conversion price per share in effect at the time of conversion.
+The Series A conversion price was initially equal to the original issue price, but could be adjusted on a broad-based weighted average basis in connection with certain dilutive events.
+The Series A holder was also entitled to receive additional shares of common stock for any unpaid Series A dividends (whether or not declared).

-Shares of Series A preferred stock shall automatically be converted into common stock based upon the then-effective Series A conversion price upon the affirmative vote or consent of the holders of at least a majority of the outstanding shares of the Series A preferred stock, or at the closing of a firmly underwritten public offering whereby the common stock of the Company is listed on a U.S. national securities exchange and with a public offering price of at least 1.5 times the Series A original issue price of \$6.70585 and net cash proceeds before underwriting discounts of at least \$50 million.
+Shares of Series A preferred stock would have automatically converted into common stock based upon the then-effective Series A conversion price upon the affirmative vote or consent of the holders of at least a majority of the outstanding shares of the Series A preferred stock, or at the closing of a firmly underwritten public offering.